 Schedule rewards for yourself when you hit certain goals, keep a photo of something that represents the end game for you on your desk, or a quote that inspires you on the wall.
-It can be tough staying motivated while working from home, but here are a few tips to get you started.
+It can be tough staying motivated while working from home, but try to surround yourself with things that keep you focused.

-Dig deep into the second part of your mission (find a template and worksheet here) and really tap into what motivates you.
+Dig deep into the second part of your mission and really tap into what motivates you.
 Why did you start your business?
 What will success mean for you – not just monetarily, but what will it allow you to do in your life?
 That deeper motivation will help you hang on during the crazy days and celebrate the wins as they come.

 Entrepreneurship is never going to be a straight line.
 For some of us, that’s why we love it so much.
 Our businesses present a different challenge every day.
 Some days are picture-perfect and others a bit stormy.
 Those who are successful find ways to stay focused on the end game, follow their goals, and dedicate their time to activities that are going to keep them moving forward.